Emergya/gofleet/README.txt

 But, as it is modular and open source, you can add as many extensions as you can imagine.

- * I have more questions, where can I ask them? *
+#  I have more questions, where can I ask them?
-//TODO add mail-list/webpage

-If you have more questions, you can ask me directly on marias@emergya.com
+Get involved on the mailing list: https://lists.morfeo-project.org/mailman/listinfo/gofleet-devel